Kanglinwu/machine-translation/README.md

     ```bash
     python api.py
     ```
-    or if you didn't setup the environment variable `det_conf`
+    or if you didn't setup the environment variable `det_conf`:

    ```bash
    det_conf=0.3 python api.py